 How to Take a Winning Photo

 Bob Speare has seen his fair share of photographs.
-Not only was he one of Mass Audubon’s photography instructors (in addition to being a regional director for our wildlife sanctuaries on South of Boston including the Cape & Islands), but he was also a photo contest judge.
+Not only did he serve as the regional director for all our wildlife sanctuaries South of Boston, the Cape, and the Islands, he was also one of Mass Audubon's photography instructors—and a judge for our annual Photo Contest.
 When evaluating the contest entries, Speare looked for several qualities.

-To help you take a winning photograph, he shares tricks of the trade.
+To help you take a winning photograph, he shared some tricks of the trade.

 Know What Your Camera Can Do

-“Before you take a photo, first find out what your camera can do for you,” says Speare.
-A few things to keep in mind:
+“Before you take a photo, first find out what your camera can do for you,” said Speare.
+Here are a few things to keep in mind.

 Focus on Creative Composition